MenoData/Time4J/README.md

 Current state and introduction:
 -------------------------------

-On 2014-07-04 the core of Time4J is finished and released as extra module on GitHub with the version time4J-core-v1.0.
-The further development of all modules will continue on this main project however.
+On 2014-07-20 the core of Time4J is finished and released with the version time4j-core-v1.0.
+Another useable module is time4j-olson-v1.0 which contains some predefined timezone identifiers as enums.

 Standard use cases will be covered by the main package "net.time4j".
 It offers four basic temporal types.